yasinari/yasinari/README.md

 ### <div align="center">Hi, I am Yasin, a student trying to improve himself in mobile application design and development.👨‍💻  🎨</div>

-- 🌱 I’m currently learning Dart and Flutter
+- 🌱 I develop mobile applications with Dart and Flutter.

 <br/>